weimin17/weimin17.github.io/_pages/home.md

 ## About Me

 Hi!
 I am Weimin Lyu, a 3rd year Ph.D. candidate in Computer Science at <a href="https://www.cs.stonybrook.edu/" target="_blank" rel="nofollow">Stony Brook University</a>, advised by <a href="https://chaochen.github.io/index.html" target="_blank" rel="nofollow">Prof. Chao Chen</a>. <b>Currently I am looking for Intern - 2023 Summer/Fall/Winter.
+I am interested in both research scientist and software development engineer positions.
 My availability date is flexible and can be extended to fall semester.</b>